darpanshukla/Digital-IC-Design-Development-Training/README.md

 # Digital-Design-Development-Training
-This repository contains the verilog development training files and provide workflow at Monk9tech Pvt.
-Ltd.
+This repository contains the Verilog development training files and provides workflow in a lab.

 Promise: To Digital IC Design from scratch